Follow us on Telegram for the latest updates: https://t.me/TSLMedia

 Path leading into the breakwater

-There’s a vending machine here with cold drinks, alongside a water cooler to refill your bottles.
+No outdoor adventure’s complete without a vending machine – buy yourself some cold drinks or refill your water bottle for free.
 If you’ve taken a dip in the sea, rinse off the sand at the indoor and outdoor showers here.

 If you’re catching Coney Island vibes from the image, you’ve got that right.
 Near the public toilet is a small forest patch that our photographers were quick to go gaga over.
 The mystical enclave was one that we didn’t expect to find, but it’s a spot that would be worth checking out if whimsical photos are what you’re gunning for.